canada-ca/open-source-logiciel-libre/en/use.md

 ### A. Licence Compliance

 * Use of a Third Party Open Source Software must be compliant with the licence applied to it.
-* Scanning of solutions developed internally must be done to ensure licence compliance.
+* A process must be in place to ensure that solutions developed internally and on behalf of the Government of Canada are licence compliance.

-### B. Security assessments
+### B. Software assessments

 * Third Party Open Source Software security assessments must be made available to the Government as a whole.